shrushtipagar/shrushtipagar/README.md

 <!--
 **shrushtipagar/shrushtipagar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+# 👋 Hi there!

+🎓 I’m a 2nd Year BTech CSE student at D Y Patil International University

+💻 Skills:
+- ☕ Java
+- 🐍 Python
+- 📊 Data Mining

+🚀 Currently:
+- 🌱 Learning new technologies and improving problem-solving skills
-- 👯 I’m looking to collaborate on ...
+- 👯 Looking to collaborate on beginner-friendly and innovative projects

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+📫 How to reach me:
-- 😄 Pronouns: ...
+- ✉️ Email: shrushtipagar31@gmail.com

-- ⚡ Fun fact: ...
+⚡ Fun fact:
--->
+- I love exploring new tech and building useful projects!